 Play match with charming grey granite countertops and ash-hued cabinets that give your kitchen a sophisticated vibe.
 A simple, crisp white backsplash illuminates the kitchen and adds to its sheen.

-Granite kitchen countertops have taken over Indian kitchens for obvious reasons and below we break down why they’re the natural choice in Indian households.
+Granite kitchen tops have taken over Indian kitchens for obvious reasons.
+Below, we break down why they’re the natural choice in an Indian kitchen design.

 - Aesthetic: Granite countertops have a stunning visual appeal and are available in myriad hues with beautiful mineral grains running through.

 - Maintenance: You can wipe a cloth over the surface and your polished granite kitchen countertop will shine like new.
-It doesn’t allow grime to stick and is stain resistant.
+It doesn’t allow grime to stick and is stain-resistant.

 Clean your granite kitchen countertop easily with a cloth and see it shine like you just bought it.
 Make sure you install it professionally, to avoid unnecessary staining.